-The standards for FINA Olympic Pools are found on the FINA website, www.fina.org under FINA Facilities.
+The standards for FINA Olympic Pools are found on the FINA Website under FINA Facilities.

 SNSW Rule GR1 provides for the SNSW Board to approve a venue pool of lesser standard for the conduct of New South Wales Championships, subject to certain provisions relating to pool length and height of starting platforms.